djamol/DjAmol-FFMPEG-INSTALLER/README.md

 cd /home/directoy; grep -rl google.in | xargs sed -i 's/google.in/yahoo.com/g'

+If you have list of files you can use

+replace "old_string" "new_string" -- file_name1 file_name2 file_name3

+If you have all files you can use

+replace "old_string" "new_string" -- *

+If you have list of files with extension, you can use

+replace "old_string" "new_string" -- *.extension

 # repo files and update package/install clean cache with yum
  yum clean all; yum update; yum clean all; yum update;yum clean all; yum update;